Trilarion/opensourcegames/entries/wind_waker_randomizer.md

 - Code language: Python, Assembly
 - Code license: MIT

+Tool of The Legend of Zelda: The Wind Waker.
 It randomizes all the items in the game so that each playthrough is unique and you never know where a particular item will be.

 ## Building